 Android SDK manager comes with the Android SDK bundle.
-You can't download it seperately.
+You can't download it separately.
 You can download the android sdk from here.

 Double Click on the SDK Manager.exe file in the Android SDK folder.

-Once you download the SDK, following packages are availabe but first three are necessary to run your SDK and others are recommended.
+Once you download the SDK, following packages are available but first three are necessary to run your SDK and others are recommended.

 This is necessary package to run your SDK.